Arthur Champernowne: Family

 On the accession of Elizabeth I he developed his maritime interests: from being Sheriff of Devon in 1559–60, he put to sea.
 As vice-admiral appointed in 1563, his service against French pirates was noted: constant harassment along the western approaches.
 However, from time to time he co-operated with the privateers of Jeanne d'Albret, Queen of Navarre, against Catholic Spain.
 In December 1568, many of these ships were driven up the channel and into Southampton and Portsmouth to be received by Sir Arthur and Edward Horsey, in the name of the Queen of England.
 In 1568 he had organised the robbery of the Spanish treasure fleet which was taking money to the Duke of Alva, Regent of the Netherlands.
 Champernowne personally delivered 64 boxes of treasure weighing some 8 tonnes safely to the tower of London, worth some 2 million reales.
 Over half of the money was used by Queen Elizabeth to fund her navy, the remainder she sent on to Amsterdam.

 He was a prominent supporter of protestantism and in 1572, his son Gawen married the daughter of Gabriel, Count of Montgomery, a Huguenot.
 The Count, whose immediate forebears were Scots, was Captain of the Scots Guards.
 Champernowne was at Dwercy, France for the marriage and reported back to Lord Burghley on the conditions in France.
 Following the massacre of St Bartholomew's Eve, the Count escaped France and was given refuge at Dartington Hall.
 Champernowne wrote to Queen Elizabeth proposing the raising of an army to provide relief for the protestants in France.

 In 1574 he led a relief expedition which went spectacularly wrong.
 Montgomery had already been captured and executed in Normandy, and the English fleet could only aid the Huguenot captains of La Rochelle.
 Sir Arthur's daughter Elizabeth married Sir Edward Seymour of Berry Pomeroy in 1576.
 Champernowne was continuing to support the naval exploits against France, when he wrote his will in March 1578.
 He died at Dartington Hall on 1 April.
+A wall-monument depicting Champernowne, his wife and children kneeling before two prayer-desks, survives within the Tower of Dartington church, Devon.